Sandra Matz is the David W. Zalaznick Associate Professor of Business at Columbia Business School in New York.

-I am interested in the role of psychological characteristics in a number of business-related domains (e.g. marketing or management).
-More specifically, my research combines traditional experimental methods with Big Data analytics to study how psychological characteristics influence real-life outcomes such as financial well-being, consumer satisfaction or team performance, and how such insights can be used to help businesses and individuals make better decisions.
+She is interested in the role of psychological characteristics in a number of business-related domains (e.g. marketing or management).
+More specifically, her research combines traditional experimental methods with Big Data analytics to study how psychological characteristics influence real-life outcomes such as financial well-being, consumer satisfaction or team performance, and how such insights can be used to help businesses and individuals make better decisions.

-I have recently finished my PhD at the University of Cambridge Psychology Department (Thesis title: Psychological Fit in Customer-Centric Marketing).
-In July 2017, I will start as an Assistant Professor in the Management Division at the Columbia Business School in New York City.
+In July 2017, Sandra Matz completed her PhD at the University of Cambridge Psychology Department (Thesis title: Psychological Fit in Customer-Centric Marketing), and started as an Assistant Professor in the Management Division at the Columbia Business School in New York City.

 Sandra Matz consults and delivers talks for companies on the topic of psychological targeting and the ethics of Big Data.
 She works closely with industry to apply her scientific insights and help companies leverage data to make better decisions for their customers and employees.